Map of the Best Springs in Florida

-Many are grouped by the river they flow to.
+Many are grouped by the river they flow to:

-Lithia Major and Minor Springs are East of the city of Tampa.
+- Lithia Major and Minor Springs are East of the city of Tampa.
 Lithia Major is a developed county park.
 The pool is man modified.
 Some of its water is for Bottling.
 Source: Caveatlas.com

-Ecofina Creek is North of Panama city beach.
+- Ecofina Creek is North of Panama city beach.
 It has 11 named springs.
-Once at Williford springs, visitors have access to pavilions, toilets, and a boardwalk system that takes them to a nature trail and nearby Pitt and Sylvan Springs recreation area nwfwater.
+Once at Williford Springs, visitors have access to pavilions, toilets, and a boardwalk system that takes them to a nature trail and nearby Pitt and Sylvan Springs recreation area NWFwater.

-Shangri-La is surrounded by private, forested properties on one side and Merritts Mill Pond, a popular fishing area, on the other.
+- Shangri-La is surrounded by private, forested properties on one side and Merritts Mill Pond, a popular fishing area, on the other.
 Source: Caveatlas.com

-Through the 1980s, water flow at White spring declined to the point when it ceased flowing in 1990.The ex-mayor of White Springs, Dr. Helen Miller, was vice chairman of Florida Leaders Organized for Water (FLOW), a group which proposed the Floridan Aquifer Sustainability Act of 2013.
+- White Springs: Through the 1980s, the water flow at White springs declined until it ceased flowing in 1990.The ex-mayor of White Springs, Dr. Helen Miller, was vice-chairman of Florida Leaders Organized for Water (FLOW).
+This group proposed the Floridan Aquifer Sustainability Act of 2013.
 The legislation seeks to restore the Floridan aquifer to 1980 levels.

 Comprehensive information about Branford Spring is found on Outdoorproject.com